 Block Specific IP Addresses from Accessing a Web Role

-You can restrict a Windows Azure web role access to a set of specified IP addresses by modifying your IIS web.config file and creating a command file which unlocks the ipSecurity section of the ApplicationHost.config file.
+You can restrict an Azure web role access to a set of specified IP addresses by modifying your IIS web.config file and creating a command file which unlocks the ipSecurity section of the ApplicationHost.config file.

 First, create a command file that runs when your role starts which unlocks the ipSecurity section of the ApplicationHost.config file.
 Create a new folder at the root level of your web role called startup and, within this folder, create a batch file called startup.cmd.
 Set the properties of this file to Copy Always to ensure that it will be deployed.

 Add the following code to the startup.cmd file: